 Almost all of his interests have been generated initially from a movie or computer game, but they have all managed to tap into other areas of expression and interest for him.
 They’ve resonated with him in a way nothing else has, and enriched so many other aspects of creativity.

 Of course, this can be hard for others to understand.
-Particularly teachers who hear him talk non-stop about a computer game, without actually seeing how this interest has inspired him to create his own incredible ideas and concepts.
+Particularly for those who hear him talk non-stop about a computer game, without actually understanding that this interest has inspired him to create his own incredible ideas and concepts.

 Bree also has a single driving obsession which she has carried with her since she was two and a half.
 She lives, breathes, eats, sleeps and probably even poops… Dinosaurs.